raptorjs/raptor-polyfill/README.md

 raptor-polyfil
 ===========
-Browser polyfills for various EcmaScript 5 and EcmaScript 6 methods distributed as CommonJS modules that can be require'd individually or as a whole.
+Polyfills for various EcmaScript 5 and EcmaScript 6 methods distributed as CommonJS modules that can be require'd individually or as a whole.
 For use with your favorite CommonJS bundler (such as [raptor-optimizer](https://github.com/raptorjs3/raptor-optimizer)).

 # Usage